Chrriis/DJ-Native-Swing/DJNativeSwing-SWT/Release/readme-SWT.txt

   NativeInterface.runEventPump();
 }

+On Mac, you may need to add the "-XstartOnFirstThread" VM parameter.

 If you want to use the shaping mode for native components (cf the demo), you need "jna.jar" and "jna_WindowUtils.jar" in your classpath.